IBM/docker101/workshop/lab-1/README.md

     The `docker container exec` command is a way to "enter" a running container's namespaces with a new process.

     Open a new terminal.
+On cognitiveclass.ai, select `Terminal` > `New Terminal`.

-To open a new terminal connected to node1 using play-with-docker.com, click "Add New Instance" on the lefthand side, then ssh from node2 into node1 using the IP that is listed by 'node1  '.
+    Using play-with-docker.com, to open a new terminal connected to node1, click "Add New Instance" on the lefthand side, then ssh from node2 into node1 using the IP that is listed by 'node1  '.
 For example:

     ```sh
     [node2] (local) root@192.168.0.17 ~